"Starlight In The East"

 BELL TOWER BLUES 1974 N?
 Y

 Lyrics of this song are reported by Clinton Heylin to have been found in a notebook containing lyrics of the "Blood On The Tracks" songs, and two lines are reproduced on page 310 of Bob Dylan's "Lyrics 1962-2001" (Simon & Schuster).
-However, no studio or live version is known.
+However, no studio or live version is known, although it may have been the track called BLUES recorded at A&R Studios, New York, 17 Sep 1974.
 Also known as CLIMBING UP THE BELL TOWER.
 Antonio J Iriate describes it as an early version of CALL LETTER BLUES, released in 1991 on "The Bootleg Series Vols.
 1-3"

 BE CAREFUL 1981 N?